 Once a notice of a new assignment gets kicked out, there are a few things that will need to get done before getting the “Official PCS Orders”.
 This is where a good PCS checklist will come in handy!

-The military member will know this as “Out-processing”- this means that they will be given a list of tasks to do in order to get the official PCS orders.
+The military member will know this as “Out-processing”.
+This means that the service member will be given a list of tasks to do in order to get the official PCS orders.
 This list will have certain tasks that the military member and their family need to get done before they can officially leave their current base.

 Most bases have “family readiness centers” (or AFRC if you are on an Air Force base) that can provide help to answer any questions you may have about an upcoming PCS.